-Non-significant wetlands (i.e., three small artificial ponds and associated wetland vegetation) on the Subject Lands were not identified for retention within the NHS through the Ninth Line SWS (Amec Foster Wheeler 2015-2019).
-The existing ponds (with a combined surface area of 0.056 ha) do not meet the requirements of any significant natural feature types under the PPS (MMAH 2020).
+Non-significant wetlands (i.e., three small artificial ponds and associated wetland vegetation) on the Subject Lands were not identified for retention within the NHS through the Ninth Line SWS (Amec Foster Wheeler and Wood 2015-2020) and occur outside of the CVC regulation limit (Figure 3, Appendix A).
+The existing ponds do not meet the requirements of any significant natural feature types under the PPS (MMAH 2020).
 These features are of cultural origin (i.e., man-made farm/agricultural ponds) and provide limited ecological functions due to their small size, lack of hydrological connectivity within the landscape, poor floristic diversity and the presence of invasive species (e.g., Purple Loosestrife and Goldfish).
-The artificial ponds do not provide any critical supporting functions to the adjacent City woodlot and do not support SWH, rare vegetation communities, or provincially rare flora or fauna.
-The ponds do support some infiltration function and only provide limited habitat for some breeding amphibians (although abundance does not meet SWH thresholds).
-Therefore, removal of these features as a result of on-site grading activities is not expected to result in negative impacts to the City's NHS.
+The artificial ponds do not provide any critical supporting functions to the adjacent City woodlot and do not support SWH, provincially rare vegetation communities, or provincially rare flora or fauna.
+The ponds do provide some infiltration functions as well as limited habitat for some breeding amphibians (although abundance does not meet SWH thresholds), however, removal of these features is not expected to result in negative impacts to the City's NHS.